Cinema Politica qathet – A Fidai Film

 Cinema Politica Vienna – A Fidai Film

-Three Powerful Docs Showcasing Community Medicine
+Three Powerful Docs Showcasing Community Healthcare

 From Honduras to New York, this trio of docs captures three community-lead movements to create healthcare access for neglected populations.